Pupil Premium Expenditure

 - Specific support for Parents

-All our work through the pupil premium will be aimed at accelerating progress and narrowing attainment gaps, moving children to at least age related expectations.
-Pupil premium resources may also be used to target able children.
+All our work through the pupil premium will be aimed at accelerating progress, narrowing attainment gaps and moving children to at least age related expectations.
+Our work will also ensure pupils attendance is inline with national.